jorgenkg/python-algorithms/README.md

 1. A*
 2. Beam search
 3. Tabu search
+4. Simulated Annealing
+5. Genetic Algorithm

 ### Applied algorithms:
 1. The knapsack problem solved by dynamic programming.
 The algorithm returns a set containing the min cost permutation of achieving all possible values.
-2. Local search applied to the k-queens problem.
-3. A sudoku solver.
+2. A sudoku solver.

-### Neural networks:
+### Other algorithms:
-1. A very beginner friendly and readable neural network implementation.
-2. And a much faster numpy implementation.
+1. Hidden Markov Model
+2. Pearson Correlation
+3. Q learning